Toolkit

 Tips

-• Keep the list short so it's quick to review
+• Keep the list short so it is quick to review.

 In practice